New radiation technique aims to cut prostate cancer treatment side effects

 Summary

 This study tests a new way to deliver radiation for prostate cancer that hasn't spread.
-By using real-time imaging to track the prostate's movement during treatment, doctors hope to target the tumor more precisely and reduce side effects like urinary and bowel problems.
-The study will enroll 80 men with early-stage prostate cancer to see if this approach is safer and just as effective.
+By using real-time motion tracking during treatment, doctors hope to target the tumor more precisely and reduce common side effects like urinary and bowel problems.
+About 80 men with early-stage prostate cancer will take part.
+The goal is to see if this approach is safer and just as effective as standard radiation.

 Get updates